hurwitzlab/biosys-analytics/assignments/11-regex-dates/README.md

 Usage: dates.py DATE
 ````

 If you are able to match one of the acceptable format strings below, print the date in a standard "YYYY-MM-DD" format.
 If only given year and month, e.g. "12/06," use "1" as the day.
+When there is a range of dates (e.g., "2015-01/2015-02"), only parse the first one.

 These are the formats you will be given: